Comparison — data as of August 2026

 • Deeply nested folder structures are central to how you organize

-• You need permanent text snapshots of long-form articles
+• You need permanent text snapshots of long-form articles, or native reminders and duplicate-cleanup tools out of the box

 Frequently asked questions